-A child may be exempted from some or all physical activities when the appropriate excuses are submitted to the school by parent(s)/guardian(s) or by a person licensed under the Medical Practice Act.
+A child may be exempted from some or all physical activities when the appropriate written excuse is submitted to the school by a person licensed under the Medical Practice Act.
+A student may be excused from physical activities for a maximum of three days per quarter with a parent note.